I’ve played guitar and sung in various bands along with a couple of solo releases over the years….

 I’m proud to say it got lots of lovely reviews including Album of the Week in ‘The Sunday Times’.

 The album includes ‘Let It Happen‘ the video is directed by Jason Glenister.

 Our folk album.
 We invited Scottish musicians Daimh to play on this record with us.
 It turned out beautifully, but it took an awful lot out of us.
+We were also in the middle of organising the 2005 Green Man Festival and we wanted to release this album in August, when the festival would be taking place.
 Sometimes my vocals sound very tired to me, but I think it has some real classy songs and all the other musicians are brilliant.